This is the ultimate guide to horse riding boots so that you can figure out what you actually need.

-#4: Material : If you’re in Arizona, you need something breathable so you should avoid rubber at all costs.
-You can get horseback riding boots made of rubber that are cheaper but they have 0 breathability.
+#4: Material : If you’re somewhere like Arizona, you need something breathable so you should avoid rubber at all costs.
+You can get horseback riding boots made of rubber that are cheaper but they have zero breathability.

-If you’re further north like Ontario and you ride through the winter than you need to make sure you’re getting a boot big enough to fit some thick socks.
+If you’re further north, somewhere like Ontario, and you ride through the winter than you need to make sure you’re getting a boot big enough to fit some thick socks.

 #5: Style : There are 2 major styles in horseback riding – English and Western.

 English is used in events such as jumping, hunting, eventing, dressage.
 Boots are classically fitted and black leather.
 They are made to help very fine communication between you and the horse using your legs.

 Within English, there are tall boots and short boots and then a lot of variation within those.
 We’ll go over each of those next.

 Western is used in events such as roping, reining and all other rodeo events.
 Cowboy boots are used because they’re durable, comfortable and versatile for ranching.

 The style and substyles that you choose depend a lot on what kind of riding you’ll be doing.
 If you haven’t figured it out yet, [read about different styles of riding and all the equipment you’ll need here].